TritonDataCenter/nhttpsnoop/README.md

     -o col,...
 Display the specified columns instead of the default output.
                   Available columns include:

-                fd      file descriptor for the client socket.
-With -l, this can be used to correlate request and response events, but this value will be reused between requests.
-This value is unreliable for Node 0.6 and early versions of 0.8.

                 latency time in microseconds between the request being received and the response being sent.
 With -l, this field is blank for the line denoting the start of the request.
-                        NOTE: this value is unreliable when "fd" is unreliable.
-                        See above.

                 method  Request's HTTP method